omsai/andorian-hotkeys/README.md

 Installation
 ------------
+*Google Chrome* is recommended, since it is used for development and testing.
+Please report any issues you may encounter with other browsers.

 1. Install [Autohotkey](http://www.autohotkey.com/download/)

 2. Install [Git](http://help.github.com/win-set-up-git/)

 3. Clone this existing repository
     *  Navigate to the directory you want to install this folder.
        I like to use  target `%HOMEPATH%`
     *  `(Right-click) in the folder > Git Bash`
     *  Type `git clone https://omsai@github.com/omsai/andorian-hotkeys.git`
     *  When prompted for a password just hit enter